veorq/oee/README.md

 * OEE is **provably secure**

-* OEE is **constant-time** and **leakage-resilient**.
-Unlike other “constant-time” implementations, the runtime of OEE doesn't depend on the input length and is therefore actually constant-time.
+* OEE is fully **constant-time**: the runtime of OEE doesn't depend on the input length

+* OEE guarantees total **forward secrecy**, **backward secrecy**, and **frontward secrecy**, meaning that your messages are safe against future, past, and present attacks

 * OEE has **no backdoor** (really) and **no front door either**, so the FBI can't use that.
-  There are also no windows, skylights, cat flaps, gates or other ingress points for human-sized lifeforms or lifeforms trained by humans to retrieve cryptographic keys with warrants.
+There are also no windows, skylights, cat flaps, gates or other ingress points for human-sized lifeforms or lifeforms trained by humans to retrieve cryptographic keys with warrants

 To try OEE, use our reference implementation: